Carlos Santana Player Props: Pirates vs. Astros

 Carlos Santana At The Plate

-- Santana is batting .235 with a double, two home runs and five walks.
+- Santana has two doubles, two home runs and five walks while batting .237.

-- He has hit a home run in two of nine games played this year, and in 5.1% of his plate appearances.
+- He has gone deep in two of 10 games played this season, and in 4.7% of his plate appearances.

-- In three games this season (33.3%), Santana has picked up an RBI, including two games with multiple runs batted in.
+- Santana has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.

-- He has scored at least one run three times this year (33.3%), including one multi-run game.
+- He has scored at least once four times this season (40.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.